By Jamie Bogle

-Migraine is one of the most common disorders in the world, impacting 16 percent of the world’s population over the course of a lifetime.1 Up to 69 percent of patients with migraine also report at least occasional dizziness.2 We know that this relationship exists, but unfortunately our understanding of why this happens is not clear.
+Migraine is one of the most common disorders in the world, impacting 16 percent of the world’s population over the course of a lifetime.1 Up to 69 percent of patients with migraines also report at least occasional dizziness.2 We know that this relationship exists, but unfortunately, our understanding of why this happens is not clear.

-Scientists and medical professionals believe that the relationship between migraine and dizziness may be because of anatomical and pathophysiological factors, such as neural pathway and neurotransmitter overlap and vascular and inflammatory processes.
+Scientists and medical professionals believe that the relationship between migraine and dizziness may be because of anatomical and pathophysiological factors, such as neural pathways and neurotransmitter overlap and vascular and inflammatory processes.
 3,4

 Many patients with both headache and dizziness symptoms are diagnosed with “vestibular migraine.”
 Audiologists play a key role in diagnosing and managing patients under evaluation for vestibular migraine by gathering information about the function of the vestibular system.

 The audiologist helps to identify possible causes of the dizziness.
 To do this, the audiologist plans a set of tests for the patient that evaluates the vestibular and balance systems.
 There are numerous test options that may be used in order to get the most important information for each individual.

 The vestibular migraine diagnosis requires a team approach for management for the best outcomes.
 You may be evaluated by neurologists, audiologists, otologists, physical therapists, psychologists, and psychiatrists.
 Each patient is different and patients need individualized treatment for the best outcome.